What should NOT be in the Official Personnel File?

 • Court orders such as notices of garnishment or restraining orders

 If a department chooses to keep a copy of the I-9 form, it must not reside in an employee's personnel file.
 Any copies of I-9 forms must be maintained separate and apart from personnel files.
-If a government agency with authority to view I-9 forms conducts an audit of I-9 forms, the audit will occur in the Office of Record in Central Human Resources.
+If a government agency with authority to view I-9 forms conducts an audit of I-9 forms, the audit will occur in the Office of Record in People & Culture.